pauloesteban/MetaBow-Toolkit/README.md

 ## Credits

-Based on the work by James Bradbury and Paulo Chiliguano.
+Based on the work by Paulo Chiliguano and James Bradbury.

 Directed by Roberto Alonso Trillo, HKBU Department of Music.